Low Side-to-Side Lunge

 Follow these step-by-step instructions to perform Low Side-to-Side Lunge with proper form and technique.

-Stand with your feet hip-width apart and engage your core.
+Stand with your feet wide apart, toes pointing slightly outwards, and your chest up.

 Secondary Muscles